hal-9001-v/hal-9001-v.github.io/_posts/2023-11-04-Climbing-Deforming-Meshes 3.markdown

 ```

 # Conclusion #
-In this chapter, we explored ways to improve the performance of your climbing system.
-By simplifying collision meshes, culling unnecessary calculations, segmenting the collision mesh, and utilizing multiple update profiles, you can enhance the player's climbing experience while maintaining optimal performance.
+By simplifying collision meshes, culling unnecessary calculations, segmenting the collision mesh, and utilizing multiple update profiles, you can keep the player's climbing experience while maintaining optimal performance.